XY-boy/MSDTGP/README.md

 The network structure is as follows:
  ![image](/img/network.png)
- We conducted a ×4 simulation experiment on the jilin-1 satellite data, and the results are as follows：
+ We conducted a ×4 simulation experiment on the jilin-1 satellite data, and the results are as follows:
  ![image](/img/res1.png)